Last Updated July 11, 2020

 Short investment period.
 You will have to hold your real estate investment for five years.
 You will then be able to resell it and recoup your investment.

 Attractive tax environment.
-St. Kitts and Nevis doesn’t have income tax, wealth tax, or inheritance tax.
+St. Kitts and Nevis doesn’t have an income tax, wealth tax, or inheritance tax.
 Your global income won’t be taxed just because you’re a citizen.
 Among all of the available Caribbean CBI programs, St. Kitts and Nevis is the only country that is completely tax-free.

 While the other countries may market themselves as tax-free, the reality is that they have residential- or territorial-based systems and simply assume that investors will choose not to live or earn money in the country and thus avoid becoming subject to their country’s taxes.